 After the successful conduct of “3rd World Congress on Diabetes and Obesity” in Rome, Italy during 18-19 March, 2019.
-We take immense pleasure to get the opportunity to host the next edition of our congress in
+We take the immense pleasure to announce the next edition of our congress.

 Diabetes conferences are conducted all over the world every year in distinct number to support the immense number of researches going on in the field of Diabetes and endocrinology.
 Majority of the Diabetes conferences are conducted every year with the motive to organize researchers from different parts of the world to share their knowledge and jointly form new solutions to carry out for proficient and productive researches as diabetes is one of the major threats to our society with millions of new cases are recorded every year .